ibm-cloud-docs/cis/logpush.md

 `--enable`: Is the flag to enable or disable the Logpush job.
 Valid values are `true` or `false` (default).

-### Cloud Object Storage: Verifying ownership
-{: #next-step-cloud-object-storage}

-After creating a Logpush job to send logs to Cloud Object Storage, you must validate ownership.

-When a challenge token is written to a file in the specified Cloud Object Storage bucket, follow these steps:

-* Download the file from your Cloud Object Storage bucket and open it.
-* Copy the challenge token from the file and paste it into the command prompt to resolve the ownership challenge.

-After {{site.data.keyword.cis_short_notm}} validates the ownership challenge, the Logpush job is created successfully.
-The job will then push request logs to your Cloud Object Storage bucket every 30 seconds or once 100,000 records are reached, whichever comes first.
-Note that multiple files might be pushed during a 30-second period or per 100,000 records.

-You can also use the `{DATE}` token in the bucket path to organize Logpush logs into daily folders.
-For example: `cos://mybucket/cislog/{DATE}?region=us-south&instance-id=c84e2a79-ce6d-3c79-a7e4-7e7ab3054cfe`
-{: tip}

 ### Command examples
 {: #logpush-job-create-examples}